Getting off the Couch

 Before that date I simply went to school.
 That was it.
 Tuition and board was covered.
 And I was allotted $50 a week for the phone bill, gas, and food.
 Now a sophomore, the university was throwing the word internship at me every other day.
 But I wasn’t ready, my skills were not where I wanted them to be and applying/interviewing sounded stressful.
 I had peeked my head into the Women in Electrical Engineering and Computer Science RSO and that was about it for extra curriculars.

 One day they asked for volunteers for this convention coming to UCF.
 A convention under the non-profit Tech Sassy Girlz.
 Their mission was to help young girls get interested and stay interested in STEM.
 That struck a chord with me; I cared about that cause very much.
 And so I gave up my Saturday of playing video games to volunteer with this organization for 5 – 6 hours.
 On the scale of opportunities I’d like to be involved in vs not, this was definitely something high on my list.
 I love teaching, especially technology.

 The LaunchPad was a place for students to receive free one on one venture coaching regardless of what stage of their business they were in, facilitated through the Center for Entrepreneurial Learning.
 Pam was interested in having me coach.
 At this point I had already taught some middle and high school girls in the TSG summer camp program and was trying to think of how to begin my Etsy store.
 I met up with Pam to get tea talk things over.
 I came with no resume, just a blank notebook and questions.
 But to my surprise she offered to hire me then and there, with the requirement only being the amount of hours to work and the need to attend training.
 I accepted and began coaching August 2015.
-I know had two jobs.
+I now had two jobs.
 Each filling a passion.

 From those two events came Xplicit Xpression, web design freelance (which supported a townhouse purchase), and a whole bunch of new supportive friends.
 Sometimes I think about this journey and the what if part of it.
 What if I had stayed home?
 I definitely would of never found these opportunities.
 They’ve changed me in way I couldn’t imagine.

 This is what I have to offer to you.